 Whether you are a collector, thrifty or just sentimental it is hard to throw away old greeting cards.
 Rather than having them in boxes and drawers there are all kinds of interesting ways you can use the cards.
 It is a great way to save money, have fun, be creative and save resources all at the same time.

 Most of these ideas are for Christmas cards but many are adaptable to other types of greeting cards.
+You can also use any paper of a similar weight as greeting cards.
 Some of the ideas are suited to scout troops, day care or home school groups, care homes, etc.

 You will need are scissors, adhesives, ruler, etc. It is also nice to have a paper cutter, corner rounder, circle cutter, hole punches, decorative scissors and scraps of wrapping paper and yarn.

 If you get so enthusiastic about these projects that you run out of cards just ask around and you will find people willing to give you theirs.
 Businesses tend to get a high quality, large size cards.